-The NBN Atlas does not hold any records of bird species within 2km over a 10-year period.
-Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected.
+The NBN Atlas also holds records of additional bird species within 2km over a 10year period.
+Under the Wildlife and Countryside Act 1981, all wild birds and their active nests are protected (NBN Atlas).

-The NBN Atlas also holds no records of invasive non-native species (INNS) of plant or injurious weeds under the same criteria.
+The NBN held records for the following invasive non-native species (INNS) of plants or injurious weeds recorded using the same criteria.